Who doesn't love a gleaming, sparkling home? Coming back to a squeaky clean abode is one of life's small pleasures.

 And in other cases, getting your belongings and home looking good is a matter of simply cleaning in the right way, rather than scrubbing for hours on end.

-Discover other uses for rubber gloves, lemon halves and dishwasher water with these clever cleaning hacks…
+So discover other uses for rubber gloves, lemon halves, and even dishwasher water with these clever cleaning hacks…

 Have your favourite jewels lost their sparkle?
 Over time even the best quality jewellery can start looking dull and discoloured.
 Instead of paying through the nose for a jewellery to clean your favourite pieces there are a few do-it-yourself tricks you can try.
 For a diamond, use a splash of vodka on a cleaning cloth.
 The high-alcohol content will dissolve grease and dust, but don't try it on softer stones.
 For pearls, the best way to clean them is with shampoo.
 Because they are quite porous they collect dirt easily but the sodium laureth in shampoo when mixed with a bit of water should be enough to lift off marks.
 For a fix that requires very little effort, place your jewellery over night in a glass of sparkling water the co2 will bring back its sparkle and brightness and leave your precious metal looking as good as new.